freohr/yet-another-glog-hack/intents.md

 ## Goals: What the intended style of play is

-This ruleset intends to create a specific kind of gameplay at the table: player-driven, campaign-length, low-heroic adventuring in a Points-of-Light fantasy open-world sandbox.
+This ruleset intends to create a specific kind of gameplay at the table: cooperative player-driven, campaign-length, low-heroic adventuring in a Points-of-Light fantasy open-world sandbox.

 Let's break down what each part of this means :

+* **Cooperative**
+    1. Characters are expected to work together to go on adventures.
+They may still have personal goals (and players are encouraged to create some for their characters), but should those force a character to work against or without the party, the character is then retired (either temporarily until the goal is fulfilled, or permanently, joining the NPC cast of the World), and the player should create a new character which will join the party instead.
+    2. As such, this will usually lead into players having multiple characters adventuring in turn: This is a feature of this style of play, and should be embraced by all around the table.
 * **Player-driven**
     1. As opposed to GM-driven
        1. There is no pre-planned narrative, expected story, or plots of any kind coming from the Referee/DM